 Let's say you have a large database with a million records, and you want users to be able to filter the data by age and gender.
 Rather than add the data set with all million records, you can instead aggregate the data (e.g., using R code), storing only one row of data for each age and gender combination (i.e., the first row will be males under 18, etc.), using a weight in all the analyses.

 R code can be used to query databases and data cubes, which can be faster than performing some operations with huge databases directly in Displayr.

 The list here are tactics that will work as of the day of writing, but which our engineering team will make unnecessary in the future:

 - Avoid using banners on huge projects if they are slow.

 - Create single tables or visualizations that contain lots of smaller results, rather than have each result as a separate output.
-For example, if wanting to display a row, column, or grid-shaped layout of single figures, consider using an Autofit table (which is created using Insert > Data > Paste Table, selecting the input table in the Output in 'Pages' section, and then ticking the Autofit tick box).
+For example, if wanting to display a row, column, or grid-shaped layout of single figures, consider using an Autofit table (which is created from the toolbar via Table > Paste Table, selecting the input table in the Output in 'Pages' section, and then ticking the Autofit tick box).